harisont/covid-19/words/words.md

 <!--But, this simulation is wrong.
 Exponential growth, thankfully, can't go on forever.
 One thing that stops a virus from spreading is if others *already* have the virus:-->

 Ma questa simulazione è sbagliata.
 La crescita esponenziale, grazie a dio, non può andare avanti per sempre.
-Una cosa che impedisce al virus di fermarsi è che gli altri abbiano *già* il virus:
+Una cosa che impedisce al virus di diffondersi è che gli altri abbiano *già* il virus:

 ![](pics/susceptibles.png)